Parametric/NuGetSolutionValidator/README.md

 * __NugetSolutionValidator.Tests:__ Unit Test library that tests the Domain Services in NugetSolutionValidator
 * __SampleProject:__ Sample project to see how the tests are installed and work

+### Notes about Resharper Usage.

+Some folks have noticed odd errors when using Resharper 2016.
+Resharper shadow copies unit test assemblies by default, and though the error will report the working directly correctly, it is NOT in fact working from the directory specified.
+If you see an error that it can't find your solution, check to make sure shadow-copied unit test assemblies is turned off.

 ### Sample Usages
 Given:
 * Solution named MySolution